KrutikaShindeGH/Air_Guitar/README.md

 # How It Works 🧭:
 - The webcam detects your hands in real-time using cvzone’s HandDetector.
-- Each finger corresponds to a specific chord (left and right hands are mapped identically).
+- Each finger corresponds to a specific string (left and right hands are mapped identically).
-- When a finger is raised (fingersUp), a chord is played.
+- When a finger is raised (fingersUp), a string is played.
-- When the finger is lowered, the chord sustains for a short delay before stopping.
+- When the finger is lowered, the string sustains for a short delay before stopping.

 # Chord Mapping (D Major Scale) 🎵: